wampet/Makerere-Ethereum-Voting-System/README.md

 A decentralized voting system for Makerere University based on Ethereum blockchain technology.

-> This is a final year project that has been worked on by Andrew Ssempangi and Wamanga Peter under the supervison of Dr. Ronald Kizito and Ms. Carol Ovon.
+> This is a final year project that has been worked on by LubwamaEmmanuel and Wamanga Peter under the supervison of Dr. Ronald Kizito and Ms. Carol Ovon.

 ## System Workflow